armosec/armo-platform-tools/demo-cluster/README.md

 ## Deploy the App-of-Apps
 This step sets up the application structure:
-1. Deploys the **App-of-Apps**, which manages itself.
+1. Deploys the App-of-Apps, which manages itself.
-2. Registers ArgoCD, which was manually installed earlier.
+2. Takes control of the existing ArgoCD installation, enabling it to manage itself from this point onward.
+3. Deploys and manages Kubescape's agent for security monitoring.
 ```sh
 kubectl apply -f environments/production/applications/templates/app-of-apps.yaml
 ```